On the Spectrum of the Many-Body Pauli Projector: Abstract

 \section{Abstract}

-The convergence problem of the many-body Pauli projector is studied.
-It is proved that the kern of the complete many-body projector is identical with the kern of the sum of two-body projectors.
-Since the kern of the many-body projector defines an allowed subspace, it is argued that the truncation of the many-body model space following the only two-body projectors is a good approximation.
-These relations clarifies the role of the many-body Pauli forces in a multicluster system.
+Spectrum of the Pauli projector of a quantum many-body system is studied.
+It is proven that the kern of the complete many-body projector is identical to the kern of the sum of two-body projectors.
+Since the kern of the many-body Pauli projector defines an allowed subspace of the complete Hilbert space, it is argued that a truncation of the many-body model space following the two-body Pauli projectors is a natural way when solving the Schr\"{o}dinger equation for the many-body system.
+These relations clarify a role of the many-body Pauli forces in a multicluster system.